kimetrica/meron_production/README.md

 # meron_production
-Production version of MERON to be integrated with API
+Production version of [MERON model](https://github.com/kimetrica/MERON_model) to be integrated with API